kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 ## Kedro line magics

-[Line magics](https://ipython.readthedocs.io/en/stable/interactive/magics.html) are commands that provide a concise way of performing tasks in an interactive session.
+{external+ipython:doc}`Line magics <interactive/magics>` are commands that provide a concise way of performing tasks in an interactive session.
 Kedro provides several line magic commands to simplify working with Kedro projects in interactive environments.

 ### `%reload_kedro` line magic